h0mbre/Lucid/README.md

 + `-q`: Don't ask for user input, just start
 + `-r`: Resume a saved Bochs state from disk at the location specified (should be what we saved to disk with Vanilla GUI Bochs)

+# Documentation
+Right now, we don't have any documentation besides the blog series: https://h0mbre.github.io/New_Fuzzer_Project/

 # Output Examples
 ```terminal
 ✦lucid✦ Bochs image path: '/tmp/lucid_bochs'